jweezy24/760midterm_studying/README.md

 ```math
     IG(Y,X) = H(Y) - H(Y|X)
 ```
-So what this is saying intuitively is IG is the difference between the entropy of the even occuring over the data set and the entropy of the event happening when another event occurs.
+So what this is saying intuitively is IG is the difference between the entropy of the even occurring over the data set and the entropy of the event happening when another event occurs.
 Lets work through this example below,
 ![dtree_alg](figures/entropy_example.png)
 First we calculate,